OpenDSA/OpenDSA/RST/en/MengBridgeCourse/2114SoftwareDesignAndMVC.rst

 depicted in the images below.

 .. odsafig:: Images/VendingMachine1.png
    :align: left
+   :width: 270
+   :height: 360
+   :figwidth: 33%
+   :alt: Overall view of an internet-enabled vending machine

 .. odsafig:: Images/VendingMachine2.png
    :align: center
+   :width: 270
+   :height: 360
+   :figwidth: 33%
+   :alt: Overall view of the customer interface, showing the keypad for selecting the item, as well as two payment interfaces, one for card swipe or cash, and one for payment with a mobile device.

 .. odsafig:: Images/VendingMachine3.png
    :align: right
+   :width: 270
+   :height: 360
+   :figwidth: 33%
+   :alt: Closeup view of the mobile device payment  interface, showing the flavors of payment systems supported (Apple Pay, Android Pay, Samsung Pay), as well as the credit card types supported.

 Consider the software requirements of the software needed to support the